 This is the last step, and it’s the easiest step to trading stocks in college.
 Once you complete it, you’re officially a college-student-stock-market-investor.

-Once you’ve created an account on one of the many trading platforms, have money ready to invest, and have selected a company to invest in, you’re still not ready.
+Once you’ve created an account on one of the many trading platforms, have money ready to invest, and have selected a company to invest in, you’re still not ready to start trading stocks in college.

 Ask yourself one more time.
 “Would losing all of this money right now change my lifestyle?”
 If yes, then definitely don’t do it!
 If no, then you’re ready to make your first trade.
 Understand, the stock market isn’t a get-rich-quick scheme.
 Don’t try to make it one.

 Make sure your stock has at least a year of price history before you buy-in.
-There are lots of stocks that don’t make it that long, and investing in them is the quickest way to lose your money.
+There are lots of stocks never last that long.
+Investing in them is the quickest way to lose your money.
+We’re looking at you, penny stocks.

 Buy your share(s).
 It might be one share or many, depending on the stock price.
-Or it might be a fraction if you’re using Stockpile.
-Check up on the performance of your investment regularly.
-Don’t panic if it fluctuates in value, returns are generally earned over the long-term (After holding the stock for more than one year).
-After a while, if you decide you want to invest more, diversify your portfolio by buying stocks in different companies from a variety of industries.
+Or it might be a fraction of an expensive stock like Amazon.
+Feel free to check up on the performance of your investment regularly.
+Don’t panic if it fluctuates in value, returns are generally earned over the long-term (By holding the stock for at least one year.
+Often much longer).
+When you decide you want to invest more, diversify your portfolio by buying stocks in different companies from a variety of industries.
+Or buy funds that track indexes that you’re not already invested in.